debops/debops/docs/ansible/roles/elasticsearch/defaults-detailed.rst

 Elasticsearch internal Java policy enforces access to files in the :file:`/etc/elasticsearch/` directory, which prevents easy usage of the :ref:`debops.pki` realms located elsewhere.
-The role can instead symlink the relevant private keys, X.509 certificates and Certificate Authority files in the :file:`/etc/elasitcsearch/certs/` directory, so that Elasticsearch can access them and use them for its TLS connections.
+The role can instead copy or symlink the relevant private keys, X.509 certificates and Certificate Authority files in the :file:`/etc/elasitcsearch/certs/` directory, so that Elasticsearch can access them and use them for its TLS connections.
+The :envvar:`elasticsearch__symlink_type` variable defines the operation which will be performed.

 Examples
 ~~~~~~~~